WuFdev/nebula-engine-2/README.txt

 Compiling on win32:
 -------------------

-A project file for Microsoft Visual Studio 2010 is provided in neo\doom.sln We expect the solution file is compatible with the Express releases
+A project file for Microsoft Visual Studio 2013 patch 5 is provided in neo\doom.sln We expect the solution file is compatible with the Express releases

 You will need the Microsoft DirectX SDK installed as well.
-If it does not reside in "C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)" you will need to update the project files accordingly.
+If it does not reside in "C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)" you will need to update the project files accordingly. for more required info go to https://www.katsbits.com/smforum/index.php?topic=896.0 dont replace the sound code as that is not needed.
 Compiling on GNU/Linux x86:
 ---------------------------